CassieXiang/cassiexiang.github.io/_pages/about.md

 {% include base_path %}

 Hi!
-I am Cassie, a PhD candidate at Department of Economics, The Hong Kong University of Science and Technology.
+My name is Cassie Chen Xiang (向晨).
+I'm a PhD candidate at Department of Economics, The Hong Kong University of Science and Technology.
+I will be on the 2025-2016 job market.

 ## Education
 I received my M.A. in Economics from The University of Hong Kong, HK, and my B.A. in Economcis from Shandong University, China.

 ## Research Interest
-I am interested in Labor Economics, with a special interest in gender, health, and human capital relevant topics.
+My area of interest is Labor Economics, with a special interest in human capital, gender, and health relevant topics.

 ## Contact
 Email: cxiang@connect.ust.hk <br/>